FaazAbidi/Subtitle-Fixer/README.md

 Few Guidlines to use the GUI:

 1. srt file, the video file and this program should be in the same directory.
 The program does not asks to browse the drive.
-2. Input should the same as written in the GUI window.
+2. Input format should the same as written in the GUI window.
 3. Don't press the forward or backward button first.
-Srt file shoud imported before syncing.
+Srt file needs to be imported before syncing.

 Few More Things: